Building your ownhome

 Josephine Quintero reports

 If you want to be far from the madding crowd, you can buy a plot of land (parcela) and have an individual architect-designed house built to your own design and specifications or to a standard design provided by a builder.
 However, building a home in Andalucía isn't recommended for the timid.
-Spanish red tape and the eccentric ways of doing business in Spain can make building your own home a nightmare and it's fraught with problems.
+Spanish red tape and the different ways of doing business in Spain can make building your own home fraught with problems.

-The cost of land varies considerably depending on the area, e.g. from 30 - 120 Euro per square metre.
-Building costs range from around 300 to 700 Euro per square metre in resort areas, depending on the quality and location.
-The cost of land and labour have fallen considerably in recent years in many areas and it's possible to buy a plot of land and build a bigger and better villa for less than the cost of a secondhand property.
-You can not only design your own home but can ensure that the quality of materials and workmanship are first class.
+The cost of land varies considerably depending on the area, e.g. from 50 - 250 Euro per square metre.
+Building costs range from around 500 to 1.500 Euro per square metre in resort areas, depending on the quality and location.
+In thoery it is possible to buy a plot of land and build a bigger and better villa for less than the cost of a secondhand property.
+You can not only design your own home but can ensure that the quality of materials and workmanship to your taste.